nlc62/Parkinsons-NLP/src/README.txt

     moviereview.py Implementation of dataset.py, used for movie review data.

-Added IBM Tone Analyzer model to run through sentiment_models.py
+Added Vader and IBM Tone Analyzer models to run through sentiment_models.py